 - Desert Adaptation: Use sand-resistant coatings and UV-protective sealants to enhance durability.

-- Regulatory Support: Leverage UAE’s green building incentives to promote adoption of sustainable panels.
+- Regulatory Support: Leverage DUBAI’s green building incentives to promote the adoption of sustainable panels.

 - Technical Training: Offer workshops for contractors to improve installation quality and compliance.

-Cold storage is a critical application for sandwich panel cabins in the UAE, supporting the country’s growing logistics and food sectors.
+Cold storage is a critical application for sandwich panel cabins in DUBAI, supporting the country’s growing logistics and food sectors.
 This section explores their role in refrigerated environments.

-The UAE’s position as a global logistics hub drives demand for cold storage facilities to store food, pharmaceuticals, and other perishables.
-Sandwich panel cabins with PIR or PU cores provide the insulation and airtightness needed to maintain low temperatures, reducing energy consumption and ensuring hygiene.
+DUBAI’s position as a global logistics hub drives demand for cold storage facilities to store food, pharmaceuticals, and other perishables.
+Sandwich panel cabin with PIR or PU cores provide the insulation and airtightness needed to maintain low temperatures, reducing energy consumption and ensuring hygiene.

 Technical Requirements